vyivanov/xkcdxx/README.md

 ## Description

-There are no specific external dependencies except stuff in standards and popular [OpenSSL][4] (>= 1.1.1).
+There are no specific external dependencies except stuff in standards and popular [OpenSSL][4] (>= 1.1.1) library.
-Implemented both static and shared thread-safe libraries.
+Implemented both static and shared thread-safe variants.

 Supported interfaces: